johmca/IBM-Watson-Developer-Certification-Study-Guide/README.md

 ##### 1.3.2.1.3.Semi-supervised learning

--   Semi-supervised learning are tasks and techniques that also make use of unlabeled data for training – typically a small amount of labeled data with a large amount of unlabeled data.
+-   Semi-supervised learning are tasks and techniques that also make use of unlabeled data for training – typically a small amount of data with labelled responses combined with a large amount of unlabeled data.

 ##### 1.3.2.2.
 Unsupervised learning: